Gabrielmastrangelo/landing-page/README.md

 # landing-page
-Implementation of Landing Page design with HTML and CSS
+Implementation of Landing Page as per 01-fullDesign.png and 02-colorsFonts.png design with HTML and CSS